World In Brief · Senior Edition

 1 Comprehension Check

-2. Based on "The Physics Behind Your Squeaky Basketball Sneakers", what is the main idea of this article?
+1. Based on "NASA Launches Rescue Mission to Save the Swift Observatory", what is the main idea of this article?
 Write one sentence.

 2 Vocab Builder